SPARCED/SPARCED/benchmarks/README.md

 ## Individual Benchmark Overview

 Each benchmark contains 8 files: 6 tab-separated value (tsv) files, an SBML file, and a yaml file (.yml) that specifies the path to each file.
 Each of these files are formated according to PEtab standards, [of which can be located here](https://petab.readthedocs.io/en/latest/).
-We also include an additional file, known as the 'model_specifications.tsv' and an associated entry within the yaml file, for specifying attributes of the SPARCED model that would otherwise breach PEtab formatting standards.
+We also include an additional file among the tsv's, known as the 'model_specifications.tsv' and an associated entry within the yaml file, for specifying attributes of the SPARCED model that would otherwise breach PEtab formatting standards.
 We treat this as an addition to the PEtab-curated benchmarks.

-In brief, the code framework uses the paths specified to load in the corresponding PEtab files, as well as an instance of the SPARCED model at the SBML path specified in the corresponding yaml file, to simulate each individual simulation experiment.
+In brief, the code framework uses the paths specified in the yaml file to load in the corresponding PEtab files, as well as an instance of the SPARCED model at the SBML path, to simulate each individual simulation experiment.
 If a user creates a new benchmark or instance of the SPARCED model, paths to the corresponding PEtab files must be included within the yaml file.

 ### Creating The Measurements File